johnnymugs/controllers-talk/talk.md

 # Rails controllers (+ responders) are awesomely declarative

 # What do we really mean when we say declarative
 - describe properties of the thing we want
-- no control structure (really!)
+- no logic (really!)

-# Look at this fucking controller
+# Imperative <-> Declarative
 {::comment}
-section
+  declarative as a spectrum
+{:/comment}

+# Look at how declarative Rails controllers can be
+{::comment}
+TODO: fill this out
 {:/comment}

 # NEW